nhs-analystx/process-mining/Elective_Recovery_with_Patient_Flow_Analytics.md

 ---
 layout: default
-title: Validating and identifying patients for Mutual Aid with process mining
+title: Elective Recovery with Patient Flow Analytics
 ---

 This blog post highlights the potential of patient flow analytics, using process mining, to improve elective recovery efforts in the National Health Service (NHS).